Joellots/CSN_Lab_2/README.md

 Picture 5 - Package Diagram

 #### Deployment Diagram
 The deployment diagram focuses on how the software components of the system are deployed on the physical hardware and the communication links between them.
+See picture 6.

 ![Deployment_Diagram](https://github.com/user-attachments/assets/908e816e-ab93-45e5-91d2-eb9178540824)
 Picture 6 - Deployment Diagram